m-biot/axway-open-docs/content/en/docs/apim_administration/apimgr_admin/api_mgmt_custom_policies.md

 You can customize a default routing policy by modifying its **Connect To URL** filter in Policy Studio.
 To edit a default policy, select **Policies > Generated Policies > REST APIs > Templates > My Default Routing Policy**, and double-click the **Connect to URL** filter in the policy canvas on the right.

 For example, under **Settings > Failure > Call connection policy on failure**, you could configure a custom policy with a **Reflect** message filter that modifies the default `HTTP 500` response code to `HTTP 503` when the API Manager runtime cannot connect to a back-end service.

 Updating a default routing policy modifies how API Manager manages connection failures globally for all APIs, without needing to modify each API.

-{{< alert title="Tip" color="primary" >}}After updating a default routing policy, you do not need to restart the underlying API Gateway, redeploying the updated configuration is sufficient.{{< /alert >}}
+After updating a default routing policy, you do not need to restart the underlying API Gateway, redeploying the updated configuration is sufficient.

 #### Message attributes